 YWCA offers several different programs that benefit women, children, and families in northeast Indiana.
 YWCA’s crisis shelter for victims and survivors of domestic violence accepts any individual and their children dealing with a situation of domestic violence.
 In addition to shelter, YWCA provides advocacy services for shelter residents and individuals in the community dealing with domestic violence who might not need shelter.
 Clients living in the shelter can meet with YWCA’s housing coordinator and YWCA staff operate a 24/7 crisis line for victims and survivors of domestic violence and sexual assault.
 YWCA also provides free therapy to those experiencing domestic violence and any in the community affected by sexual assault.

-YWCA’s other programs include Hope & Harriet, a residential addiction recovery program for women and their children; Community Educators who teach about healthy relationships and internet safety in schools as well as educate the community about domestic violence; Dress for Success, a boutique and career development service that suits women with low income for job interviews; and we also offer various racial justice programming, such Diversity Dialogues and the Race Against Racism 5k Walk/Run.
+YWCA’s other programs include Hope & Harriet, a residential addiction recovery program for women and their children; Community Educators who teach about healthy relationships and internet safety in schools as well as educate the community about domestic violence; and Sexual Violence Services that provide help and support to those who have been impacted by different forms of sexual violence.

 How does YWCA help victims and survivors of domestic violence?